 Orlando Sales or Delivery of MDMA Lawyers

 Florida Statute 893.13(1)(a)(1) makes it a criminal offense to sell, manufacture, or deliver MDMA, also known as ecstasy or molly.
 Those who possess this illegal substance with the intention of selling, manufacturing, or distributing the drug will face the same criminal charges.
-As experienced Orlando drug crimes lawyers, we know the tactics prosecutors often use to charge those who possess MDMA or other illicit drugs with a more serious offense such as sales, delivery, or even trafficking.
+As experienced Orlando sale and delivery defense lawyers, we know the tactics prosecutors often use to charge those who possess MDMA or other illicit drugs with a more serious offense such as sales, delivery, or even trafficking.
 At Adams & Luka our top priority is protecting our clients' legal rights and freedom while working to determine the best legal defense should your case go to trial.
 Depending on the circumstances, it may be possible to have charges dismissed or reduced.Penalties for Sale or Delivery of MDMA (Ecstasy) in Florida

 With any drug offense, the penalties for selling or delivering a drug are more severe than those someone who is convicted of possession will face.
 Sentencing also depends on the substance involved, and whether it is classified as a Schedule I, II, III, IV or V on the drug schedule.
 Schedule I drugs are the most serious because they are highly addictive and abused.
 If found guilty of the sale or delivery of MDMA, penalties are as follows: